CuriousPelican/orbofu/README.md

 - rgb led in the middle of the board (D8, ws2812) indicates error.
 For now only BMP error in blue-ish, **DO NOT PROCEED if this led is blue** as the parachute may not deploy !
 Press the reset button & verify connections (fyi cyan means failed reading, magenta means failed initilalization & led is reset when starting new flight)
 - to test if servo working correctly: it shoud do a back and forth when starting (arming) flight

-# Ressources used & useful links

-### A small footnote about github copilot
+## A small footnote about github copilot

 Any use of this project's code by GitHub Copilot, past or present, is done without my permission.
 I do not consent to GitHub's use of this project's code in Copilot.